mattcarpenter/FullStackEngineerChallenge/README.md

 * Authentication is password-based.
 Employees will log in using their email address and a password.
 * Web application should be responsive.
 * Application does not need to be operationalized for the purposes of this challenge.
 Infrastructure as Code, build and delivery pipeline design, robust database migrations, etc... are out of scope.
+  * Docker Compose is used simply to make the demo easy to run.
+  * UI container serves a development build of the front-end using Webpack Dev Server